RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

 ![What happens to your paper after you submit it](BES_publishing_flowchart.pdf)

 What this boils down to is that, depending on the journal, you should expect to hear back within anywhere from a few hours to a couple of weeks, depending on whether your article has been sent out for review.
 There are horror stories of people not hearing anything for 6 months, only to be told that their MS wasn't even sent out for review, but this definitely qualifies as a time when it's okay to bug the editor (see below), and most of the time you should hear back pretty quickly.

 Once your paper has been sent out for review, the fastest-turnaround journals can have reviews back to you within a month.
 At the slowest journals its not uncommon to wait several months.

 Turn-around speed is something to weigh up pretty carefully when submitting papers.
 Often there is a trade-off between publishing somewhere high profile that might have a very slow turn-around, vs. somewhere a bit lower profile with a faster turn-around.
 Getting papers out sooner can be important if you're applying for jobs/scholarships etc., so its something to consider.
 Your supervisors, peers, and other colleagues are your best resource for getting a handle on the turn-around speed of a given journal.
 Journal websites often tell you expected turn-around speed, but the estimates can be be (sometimes wildly) optimistic.
 You can also check the submission, acceptance, and publication dates on some recent articles if the journal publishes these details.
-This is potentially biased though, as its been suggested that journals are increasingly giving "reject with invitation to resubmit" decisions rather than "accept with major revisions" to make their submission to publication times appear shorter (see Dynamic Ecology blog, link at bottom).
+This is potentially biased though, as it's been suggested that journals are increasingly giving "reject with invitation to resubmit" decisions rather than "accept with major revisions" to make their submission to publication times appear shorter (see Dynamic Ecology blog, link at bottom).

 ## When is it okay to bug the editor?
 Sometimes.
 Its never a good idea to piss off the editor, but if you've been waiting considerably longer than the estimated times provided by the journal, *politely* checking in about the status of your paper is okay.
 Your advisor/senior collaborators are good people to ask if you're unsure, and might even be willing to get in touch with the editor on your behalf.

 ## Rejected?
 Don't be disheartened.
 It's not necessarily a reflection on the quality of your work.
 A surprising number of seminal papers were rejected on their first submission.
 For example, Lindeman's paper that came up with the concept of trophic levels got rejected when it was first submitted.
 You'll probably end up with a better, more widely-read paper once you've taken the reviewers' concerns on board.

 An increasing number of journals now have "trickle-down" (or "dumping ground", depending on your level of cynicism) sister journals.
 A couple of examples are Ecosphere for Ecology and Ecosystems for Ecology Letters, and there are many others.
 If the editor thinks your paper is good but not quite sexy enough for the flagship journal, the rejection may come with an invitation to "transfer your submission" or "automatically resubmit" to the sister journal.

 If you get the option, transferring your submission to such a "trickle-down" journal can be a very convenient and time-effective way to fast-track publication.
 Often your reviews carry over.
 The disadvantage is that you may want to get the paper somewhere higher-profile than the trickle-down option.
 In that case, you have to figure out the trade-off of potential benefits vs. the time cost and risk of another rejection if you do resubmit.

 If you do decide to resubmit elsewhere, *implement suggested changes you got from the first review*.
 You could well get the same reviewers at the new journal and you don't want to piss them off!
 And you'll probably end up with a better paper --- that's the point of peer review.

 ## Not rejected
 Yay!
 The 3 general ways in which your paper can be *not* rejected are: